E. Coli 0157:H7 (cont.)

 In this Article

 E coli O157:H7 is the predominant serotype of E. coli that form one group of EEC.
 This EEC group is termed enterohemorrhagic E. coli or EHEC.
 Unfortunately, other terms in the medical literature describe this group (VTEC or Vero toxin-producing E. coli and STEC or Shiga toxin-producing E. coli).
 Research suggests that only a small number of E. coli 0157:H7 are needed to cause infection (ingestion of about 10–100 organisms) instead of the thousands to millions needed for infections by other E. coli serotypes.
 Infection is aided by adhesive receptors (pili or fimbriae) that attach the bacteria to human intestinal cells.
 Most of the problems caused by the bacteria are due to two Shiga toxins, termed Stx 1 and Stx 2 and also termed Vero toxins.
-(Toxins are chemicals that are produced by the bacterium and that damage human cell.)
-These toxins are almost identical to toxins produced by another related bacterium, Shigella spp that causes dysentery and can damage and kill intestinal cells and occasionally cause anemia, damage to platelets, and death of cells in other organs, especially the kidneys.
+(Toxins are chemicals that are produced by the bacterium and damage human cells.)
+These toxins are almost identical to toxins produced by another related bacterium, Shigella spp. that causes dysentery (Shigellosis), and can damage and kill intestinal cells.
+Shigellosis occasionally causes anemia, damage to platelets, and death of cells in other organs, especially the kidneys.

 - Allergic Skin Disorders